-ANZ undertook a comprehensive review of its Continuous Disclosure Policy in 2020.
-It is available on ANZ's website at anz.com/corporategovernance.
+ANZ's Continuous Disclosure Policy is available on ANZ's website at anz.com/corporategovernance.

-12. Economic, environmental and social sustainability risks
+12. Environmental and social risks

-Details of ANZ's material economic, environmental and social sustainability risks, as well as details of how ANZ manages those risks, are referred to in ANZ's Principal Risks and Uncertainties Disclosure, Annual Report, ESG Supplement and Climate-Related Financial Disclosures, which are available on ANZ's website at anz.com/annualreport.
+Details of ANZ's material environmental and social risks, as well as details of how ANZ manages those risks, are referred to in ANZ's Annual Report, Principal Risks and Uncertainties Disclosure and ESG Supplement, which are available on ANZ's website at anz.com/annualreport.
+ANZ will release its 2021 Climate-related Financial Disclosures report prior to its AGM.
+The report will be available on ANZ's website at anz.com/annualreport.